 4 Kargil war heroes received the highest Gallantry award Param Vir Chakra namely Vikram Batra, Manoj Kumar Pandey, Naib Subedar Yogendra Singh Yadav, and Rifleman Sanjay Kumar.

 Param Vir Chakra: Postage Stamp

-In 1976, Indian Postal department issued a stamp depicting the Param Vir Chakra medal.
+In 1976, the Indian Postal Department issued a stamp depicting the Param Vir Chakra medal.
 In 2000, 4 more were released depicting various recipients.
-On the stamps, the brave soldiers were: Lance Naik Karam Singh, Lance Naik Albert Ekka, Company Quarter Master Havildar Abdul Hameed and Flying officer Nirmal Jit Singh Sekhon.
+On the stamps, the brave soldiers were: Lance Naik Karam Singh, Lance Naik Albert Ekka, Company Quarter Master Havildar Abdul Hameed, and Flying officer Nirmal Jit Singh Sekhon.
 Not only this, in 1988, a serial on Indian Television was made which depicts various stories of the winners of Param Vir Chakra.

 Param Vir Chakra: Persons Eligible

 The following categories of persons shall be eligible for the Param Vir Chakra: